Table of Contents

 Luxury Homes in Frederick County:

-- There is a 2 month absorption rate for homes in the upper price ranges
+- There is a slightly longer absorption rate for homes in the upper price ranges

 - The number of luxury buyers in Frederick County is quite lower than other price ranges.
 But, they are there, albeit in fewer numbers, looking for their dream home.
-As values continue to soar, we may have to reconsider the threshold for “luxury”.
+As values continue to soar, we may have chosen to consider $800,000 the threshold for “luxury”.
+That is our subjective idea.

 - 0 homes sold between 2.5 and 5 million.
 There are currently no homes on the market in this price range.

-- The average time on the market for (resale) luxury homes was 16 days, The average sold price to original list price was 96.4% (this doesn’t include new homes, which skews the numbers…) ***see below.
+- The average time on the market for (resale) luxury homes was 14 days, The average sold price to original list price was 102% (this doesn’t include new homes, which skews the numbers…)

 New homes skew the statistics.
 Separating out the new homes in the luxury market helps us see deeper into the trends:

-- *New homes sold for 114% of list price, on average.
+- New homes sold for an average 121% of list price.
 Separating out the new from existing homes shows the “extra” features that people choose over list price when building a new home.

 What’s Notable for Buyers: